aws/aws-lc/docs/SymbolVersioning.md

 - **Windows**: PE format uses DEF files for exports
 - **Static libraries**: Symbol versioning only applies to shared libraries

-On unsupported platforms, `ENABLE_DIST_PKG` builds libraries without symbol versioning.
+On unsupported platforms, `ENABLE_DIST_PKG` builds libraries without symbol versioning; requesting `-DENABLE_SYMBOL_VERSIONING=ON` explicitly there is a configure error.

 ## Troubleshooting